rebwill/rw-donations-2021/index.md

 **Wow, that seems very wrong.**

-Indeed it is.
+Indeed.
 "The Eighth Amendment to the U.S. Constitution prohibits excessive bail and cruel and unusual punishment" [[1]](https://bailproject.org/faq/), and  it is being legally challenged on this basis in several states.
 Organizations like The Bail Project are working to support people who are in pretrial detention as well as advocate for policy changes.

 **Do we even need bail?
 What's the alternative?**